rtomyj/500-Algos-Python/README.md

 13. Find maximum product of two integers in an array

+Given an array of integers, find the maximum multiple using only two of the arrays elements.

 14. Shuffle a given array of elements (Fisher-Yates shuffle)

 15. Rearrange the array with alternate high and low elements